Charles Schwab buys TD Ameritrade in brokerage blockbuster

 The deal could also herald more mergers across the industry.

-“If this deal occurs, smaller players may get squeezed further on pricing,” said Michael Taiano, senior director at Fitch Ratings.

-Schwab last rocked the industry less than two months ago, when it said it would do away with commissions for online trading of U.S. stocks and exchange-traded funds, fees that have long fueled the industry.
-All major brokerages have followed suit.
+Schwab sent shockwaves through the industry less than two months ago when it said it would do away with commissions for online trading of U.S. stocks and exchange-traded funds, fees that have long fueled the industry.

-Fees have been dropping across the investment industry for years, not just for buying a stock but also for holding a mutual fund or ETF.
+All major brokerages have followed suit, but fees had been falling for years.

 Beyond players like Schwab, TD Ameritrade, Fidelity and E-Trade Financial, apps like robinhood.com out of Palo Alto, California, have also entered the fray to help customers get invested in the market.

-That has increased the pressure on Schwab Corp. and TD Ameritrade Holding Corp., of Omaha, Nebraska, the biggest publicly traded brokerages.
+That has increased the pressure on San Francisco’s Schwab Corp. and TD Ameritrade Holding Corp., of Omaha, Nebraska, the biggest publicly traded brokerages.
 Schwab had $3.85 trillion in total client assets at the start of the month, while TD Ameritrade had $1.3 trillion at the end of September.

+The deal is expected to close in the second half of next year.
+It’s anticipated to take 18 to 36 months to integrate the two businesses once the transaction is complete.
+The corporate headquarters of the combined company will eventually relocate to Schwab’s new campus in Westlake, Texas.

+The Toronto-Dominion Bank, which currently holds approximately 43% of TD Ameritrade’s stock, will have an ownership position of approximately 13% in the combined company, with other TD Ameritrade stockholders and existing Schwab stockholders holding approximately 18% and 69%, respectively.